Pa7an-dot/Bangalore-Logistics-Network-Analysis/README.md

 - 40% of hubs concentrated in Nelamangala and Hoskote.
 - NH 48 carries 15,000 trucks/day with no alternate route.
 - Multi‑axled vehicles grew 60% in 2025 vs 2024.
 - NH 75 identified as the most critical e‑commerce corridor.
-- **Data Integrity:** Resolved geospatial mapping errors for key industrial hubs (Narasapura/Bangalore West), ensuring 100% accuracy in corridor‑level risk assessment.

 ## Author
 **Pavan**